Trello vs. Jira: new 2018 detailed review

 Setting up your Trello boards for a Kanban development team is easy.
 The drag-and-drop flow between lists and boards allows your team to tackle each task and move quickly to the next.

-Plus, with Trello’s visual layout, everyone involved can easily see the progress and next steps for each project.
+Plus, with Trello’s visual layout, everyone involved can easily follow each project’s progress and next.

-There are two higher tiers including Business Class ($9.99 per user/month) and Enterprise ($20.83 per user/per month), available through monthly or annual subscriptions.
+There are two more advanced account types, including Business Class ($9.99 per user/month) and Enterprise ($20.83 per user/per month) – available through monthly or annual subscriptions.

 Enterprise adds more in the way of security with file encryption, intrusion detection, and a custom security review.

 Are you annoyed with switching in and out of tools during your workflow?
 That’s where integrations come in.
-Instead of jumping from Trello to the other tools your team uses every day, you can stay inside a single tool and access all the data you need.
+Instead of bouncing between Trello and the other tools your team uses every day, you can stay inside a single tool and access all the data you need.
 You can also customize your Trello boards with these integrations to fit your team’s work style perfectly.
-Trello boasts about 30 integration partners including:
+Trello boasts 30+ integration partners including: